White Roses

 We couldn't.

-There is so much hate in a world, within hearts that are just as easily capable of love.
+a world, within hearts that are just as easily capable of love.
 So why do we abhor?
 Why must we strive to hurt one another in the worst ways, by killing the heart, the soul, the spirit?

 He loved you, Charlotte, he cared.
 He wasn't just some heartless bastard who wanted your blood.
 He didn't take you away for the sake of desire or to cause pain.
 He loved you.

-I think those truths are the ones that hurt most of all.
+truths are the ones that hurt most of all.

-I'm not going to tell father any of this.
+father any of this.
 I pray you don't mind.
 His health is failing; he's lost the will to live since you died.
 He leaves this world without the daughter he cherished--let him at least die with his dignity, without knowing his sin.

 And we have sinned.
 In the worst way.
 We have betrayed you.
 As your father and brother we should have protected you; we should have allowed whatever love you chose to blossom and bloom into the fullest of red roses, just like the ones you'd place on your window each night before he came.
 Roses that the servants grew and cultivated just for you.
 Roses that you would place in your window just for him only to find them wilted in the morning.